Greenlawn, New York

 Greenlawn is a hamlet and census-designated place (CDP) in Suffolk County, New York, United States.
-Located on Long Island in the Town of Huntington, the population was 13,742 at the 2010 census.
-Students primarily attend the Harborfields Central School District.
+Located on Long Island in the Town of Huntington, Greenlawn had a population of 13,661 at the 2020 census.

 History

-Originally known as Old Fields, it became known by the name Greenlawn with the coming of the Long Island Rail Road in 1870 or 1871.
+While known as Old Fields, in 1842, the Henry Smith Farmstead was the site of the murder of farmer Alexander Smith and his wife.
+The suspect was a German employed by Mr. Smith with a reported motive of theft.
+The town was renamed Greenlawn following the expansion of the Long Island Rail Road in 1871, which connected to the nearby villages of Northport and Port Jefferson.'
 The LIRR chose the name Greenlawn for its station, apparently to project an idyllic rural/suburban image and foster resort travel to the beaches in Centerport.

-Greenlawn was well known for its pickle production during the 19th century as well as, to a lesser degree, potato and cabbage farms; the principal commodity, pickles, is still celebrated by the annual Pickle Festival, held by the local Greenlawn-Centerport Historical Association at the John Gardiner Farm.
-The Gardiner family was the first to make a name for themselves as pickle farmers in the region but a former enslaved man, Samuel Ballton, earned the moniker "The Pickle King" for becoming a prolific pickle farmer in Greenlawn in the early 1900s.
+Greenlawn was well known for its pickle production during the 19th century, as well as, to a lesser degree, potato and cabbage farms.
+An escaped enslaved man, Samuel Ballton earned the moniker "The Pickle King" following his success in gathering pickles.
+The principal commodity, pickles, is still celebrated by the annual Pickle Festival, hosted by the local Greenlawn-Centerport Historical Association.

 Geography

 Greenlawn is located at (40.857648, -73.365932).

 According to the United States Census Bureau, the census-designated place (CDP) has a total area of 3.7 sqmi, all land.